Add radeon-profile AMD-only tool See merge request linuxcafefederation/awesome-gnu-linux-gaming!22

 Website for users to host, sell and download indie video games.

 Hosting service for free and commercial video games (in browser and a downloadable client) with social functions.

 Online-based game software program which allows players to keep their games up to date with the latest fixes and enhancements.

 CLI client to launch games from the Epic Games Store.

 A general-purpose Linux kernel aimed for performance and to provide more features.

-A custom Linux kernel with various patchsets to improve gaming performance. — Now available for non-Arch distributions!
+A custom Linux kernel with various patchsets to improve gaming performance. — Only available in Arch-based distributions!

 Latest upstream Linux kernel in addition of the TKG patchsets. — Only available in Fedora!